Value of information in networked control systems subject to delay: Main Result

+\begin{lemma}[\cite{ramesh2011on}] Let the triggering policy be a function of the primitive random variables, i.e., $\delta_k = \gamma_k \left( x_0, \Wb_{k-1}\right)$.
+Then the optimal controller which minimizes the finite horizon LQG problem \eqref{eq:LQG} is certainty equivalent, i.e.,

-\end{lemma} The implementation of Lemma~\ref{lemma:certainty eq ctrl} simplifies the co-design problem and the remaining goal is to obtain the scalable VoI metric for the optimal triggering policy.
+with $L_{k} = -(\Lambda_{k})^{-1}B^{\top}P_{k+1}A $ and $P_{k}$ being the solution of the following algebraic Riccati equation: $\blacksquare$ \end{lemma} Lemma~\ref{lemma:certainty eq ctrl} decomposes the co-design problem \eqref{eq:original opt}, and therefore the remaining problem is how to find the optimal triggering policy, which is detailed below.
 For notation simplicity, the subscript $i$ is omitted from the next subsection.